Field Guide to Common Insect Pests of Urban Trees in the Northeast

 Rose, A.H. and Lindquist, O.H.
 Revised by Syme, P. 1994.
 Insects of Eastern Spruces, Fir and Hemlock.
 Canadian Forest Service Publication.
 159 pp.

 The distribution and significance of urban tree pests is always evolving, either through new introductions or changes in the status of local species.
 In anticipation of this situation, the guide is made up of a series of individual leaflets, numbered and tabulated separately for each tree host species, allowing further leaflets to be incorporated.
 Trees included in the 1996 version included balsam fir, pine, spruce, beech, birch, crabapple and cherry, honeylocust, locust, maple, mountain ash, and oak.
 In 2002, pests of cedar, hemlock and poplar were added.
-A total of 46 insects and mites are described, and there are 86 color plates.
+A total of 55 insects and mites are described, and there are over 100 color plates.
 In order to maintain the leaflet format, photographs that accompany insect and mite descriptions are on the back of the text page, rather than opposite the text.

 In the interest of disseminating important information about forest health, the Forestry Division of the Vermont Department of Forests, Parks and Recreation (FPR) has allowed the text and photographic images of the Field Guide to Common Insect Pests of Urban Trees in the Northeast by Trish Hanson and E.B.
 Walker to be used on the Forest Pests website of the Bugwood Network of the University of Georgia.